bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 But it wasn't that easy.
 Stuck in trees, unable to see much past several metres, I often found it difficult to determine the path of least resistance.
 Whenever I encountered dense vegetation or steep rock outcrops, I couldn't tell which way was best: left, right or attack the obstruction head-on.
 I kept to the right at the beginning where it seemed more open, but that didn't last long.

 On the last 500 m, after reaching an open shoulder, the grade increased sharply, as did the occurrence of steep, slabby rocks.
-Here it was definitely better to keep left.
+Here it was better to keep left.
 Even taking only a few steps to my left revealed easy walk-up routes.
 (Keep right to scramble if that's your preference.)

 I reached the top of Limestone Mountain without fanfare.
 But then, there was no one around to notice my achievement.
 And too, it was only the 4105th highest mountain in Canada (according to Peakery.com).
 Seriously, Limestone Mountain may be a modest endeavour with the best views reserved for the summit because of a claustrophobic ascent in trees, but it serves well as a half-day trip.